 - Your contacts will likely miss all of your emails.

-- You won’t be able to accurately measure your email marketing effectiveness.
+- You won’t be able to measure your email marketing effectiveness accurately.

 - Your analytics will be skewed.

-You can avoid being deduced to spam by:
+You can avoid being deduced to spam with the following.

 Your email service provider’s reputation affects your deliverability, so stick to established, well-known companies.